-How to impress in a job interview (12 crucial things to do)•
+How to impress in a job interview: 12 crucial things to do•

 You finally landed an interview for the job you’ve been coveting – congrats!
 Now it’s time to buck up and blow your upcoming interview out of the water.
 Easier said than done though, especially if you’re pretty new to interviews in general or it’s been a while since your last job hunt.

 No matter what the situation, you’re likely wondering… how can I stand out in the crowd and impress my interviewer(s)?
+Here’s how:

 Although preparation is important, the job is really only the right job for you if it’s right for both of you – the interviewee (you) and the employer (the company).
 So being professional but still yourself is the best way to save wasted time and disappointment in your job search… because if they hire you it should be based on who you really are, and if they don’t move forward with you, it should be because it wasn’t an honest match.

 Whether you’re interviewing to flip burgers or run a country, show up dressed to impress.
 While a suit is no longer the only way to dress well for interviews, it is still a good go-to in most situations.
 To be totally sure, ask the company before the day of your interview what their dress code is or do a little bit of research on your own about appropriate interview attire for different situations.
 At the end of the day, though, It’s always, always better to overdress than underdress.

 There is no sweeter sound than your own name.
 Studies show that even patients in a persistent vegetative state react to the sound of their own name – that’s how powerful this tactic is.
 Influence the hiring manager and leaving a lasting impression by remembering and using the names of each team member.

 Having a resume to reference makes it easy to share the highlights from your career, ensures they align well what you shared on your resume, and demonstrates preparedness in case an interviewer doesn’t have a copy.

 The most impressive candidates control their desire to fill every space with impulsive answers and hesitant “um”s and “uh”s.
 When asked a question, take a moment to think through your response or identify an appropriate anecdote and then begin speaking.
 The pause is fine and it even shows your ability to be calm and composed.

 Interview the team that’s interviewing you by asking questions that allow them to talk about what they’re most proud of:

 - “I saw that you have great employer reviews.
 Were you aware of these and why do you think they’re so positive?”